 *Note that each original document has to be offered with 2 (two) photocopies.

-Please keep in mind that your passport will remain at the Embassy/Consulate where you have applied during the entire process of visa proceeding.
-If you need to withdraw your passport for any reason, whether it be traveling or else, you will have to apply again from the beginning.
+Please note that your passport will remain at the Embassy/Consulate where you have applied during the processing of your application.
+If you need to withdraw your passport for any reason, you will have to apply again from the beginning.

-Complete the application form online, print it twice and sign it at the end.
+- Complete the application form for a Long-stay Student Internship Visa online.
+Print it twice and sign it at the end.

-Appoint an interview through the website of the German mission in your country of residence.
-The appointment might take up to three months, therefore, take care to make the appointment as soon as possible in order to avoid any possible delay.
+- Appoint an interview.
+You can do so through the website of the German mission in your country of residence.
+If Germany has outsourced visa submission to a third-party company in your country, apply through the website of this party.
+The appointment might take up to three months.
+Therefore, take care to make the appointment as soon as possible in order to avoid any possible delay.

-Show up at the appointment center on time (embassy of consulate).
+- Show up at the appointment center on time (embassy or consulate).
 Remember that if you are late even for a few minutes, then they will cancel your appointment.
-Make sure you have all the necessary documentation with you and well organized.
-In general the submission process takes around 10 minutes to complete.
-Please make sure that: The official person at the application center will check and verify your documents.
+Make sure you have all the necessary documents with you and well organized.
+The submission process takes around 10 minutes to complete.

-After you pay the visa fee, you will be issued a receipt which you have to keep in order to collect your processed application.
+- Pay the visa fee.
+After you pay the visa fee, you will be issued a receipt, which you must save.

 Can I Extend my Internship Visa?

-Can I Extend the Internship Visa to a Working Visa?
+Can I Switch My Internship Visa to a Working Visa?

-No, an intern in Germany cannot bring their family over through the Family Reunion Visa, but that does not mean that the family members cannot come through any other type of visa.
+No, an intern in Germany cannot bring their family over through the Family Reunion Visa.
+However, that does not mean that the family member is not eligible to apply for any other type of visa.